Menu

 "We prioritize based on impact, not projects"

-Operational Teams → Stories, continuous flow
+Execution Teams → Stories, continuous flow Jira

 "We're small but growing, and we're starting to lose visibility across teams"